Template Engines

 The following code is an example of implementing a very simple template engine called lithe.view.

-// Defining the "lithe.view" template engine
+// Definition of the template engine "lithe.view"

-$app->engine('lithe.view', function ($file, $options, $views) {
+$app->engine('lithe.view', function ($file, $views, $options) {

 // Read the content of the template file